owl-lab/owl_guide/book/chapter/zoo.rst

   Usage:
-    owl [utop options] [script-file]  execute an Owl script owl -upload [gist-directory]      upload code snippet to gist owl -download [gist-id]           download code snippet from gist owl -remove [gist-id]             remove a cached gist owl -update [gist-ids]            update (all if not specified) gists owl -run [gist-id]                run a self-contained gist owl -info [gist-ids]              show the basic information of a gist owl -list                         list all the cached gists owl -help                         print out help information
+    owl [utop options] [script-file]  execute an Owl script owl -upload [gist-directory]      upload code snippet to gist owl -download [gist-id] [ver-id]  download code snippet from gist; download the latest version if ver-id not specified owl -remove [gist-id]             remove a cached gist owl -update [gist-ids]            update (all if not specified) gists owl -run [gist-id]                run a self-contained gist owl -info [gist-ids]              show the basic information of a gist owl -list [gist-id]               list all cached versions of a gist; list all the cached gists if gist-id not specified owl -help                         print out help information

+Note that both ``run`` and ``info`` commands accept a full gist name in the format of ``gist-id/version-id``.

 Examples